-• if the allegation is against a member of staff or a professional person connected to the School, the matter will be referred by the Head Teacher to the Local Authority Designated Officer (LADO) within one working day.
+if the allegation is against a member of staff or a professional person connected to the School, the matter will be referred by the Head Teacher to the Local Authority Designated Officer (LADO) within one working day.
 Any doubts or concerns may be discussed informally with the LADO, initially on a 'no names' basis.
+H&F operate an Initial Consultation and Advice Team (ICAT) to answer all queries and deal with cases of possible abuse.
+Parents needing support can also contact the service as well as children themselves.